fsantanna-no/ce0/doc/pointers.md

 }
 ```

-## Tuples and User Types
+## Tuples and User Types Compounds

-- An upref to a subpart counts as an upref to whole value:
+- An upref to a subpart of a compound counts as an upref to the compound:

 ```
 var p: \Int = ?